Here are the key primary election results from Alabama

 Four states hold primaries Tuesday: Alabama, Arkansas, Georgia and Texas, where there are runoff races following an election on March 1.

-In Alabama, notable primaries include governor, where GOP incumbent Gov. Kay Ivey faces primary challengers.
-And Katie Britt, former head of the Business Council of Alabama Army veteran Mike Durant and Rep. Mo Brooks are all seeking to replace GOP Sen. Richard Shelby.
+In Alabama, GOP incumbent Gov. Kay Ivey faces primary challengers.
+And Katie Britt, former head of the Business Council of Alabama, Army veteran Mike Durant and Rep. Mo Brooks are all seeking to replace GOP Sen. Richard Shelby.
 At one time Brooks had the endorsement of Donald Trump, though the former president later withdrew that support.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.